frison/_slash/README.md

 # Usage

+`make build` will build the container images for your development environment.
+This is a one-time operation, and you should only need to run it when you change the Dockerfile or any of their `files/` directory contents.
+`make clean` will delete all the container images.
+`make upstream` will swap the image building to using upstream images.
+It will also delete the `.git` directory.
+This is probably sketchy enough to do in a more obvious way.
+`make remote` will set the remote upstream backup for this directory.

 This project is designed to be used as a submodule of other projects.
 It does the following stuff not bad:
 - The source of all containers for the project
   - How the containers are built